7201krap/TILDA_Internship/novelty_search/readme.md

-- Implementation of "Efficiently Evolving Programs through the Search for Novelty" with some modifications.
+- Implementation of "Efficiently Evolving Programs through the Search for Novelty" by Joel Lehman and Kenneth O. Stanley with some modifications.
+- In the paper, it says "...
+It is important to note that this conception of novelty is the same as it was in neuroevolution (i.e. rewarding novel behaviors, not novel genotypes) ..."

 - There are four files that you can run:
 1. easy_maze_novelty.py (to run: python easy_maze_novelty.py)